-[What the papers don't address is that], "OK, I've got this scaleable quantum computer; I've got zillions of qubits on here; I've got all these A and J gates switching like crazy.
+Derek Abbott, The University of Adelaide, Australia (Audience member): [What the papers don't address is that,] "OK, I've got this scaleable quantum computer; I've got zillions of qubits on here; I've got all these A and J gates switching like crazy.
 That is a coupling into the environment.
 What's going to happen to that decoherence time when they are all switching like crazy?
 That is my question to this [Pro] side.
 Thank you.

-Lidar: Well, the answer once again is in quantum error correction.
+Daniel Lidar (Pro Team): Well, the answer once again is in quantum error correction.
 Provided that you can get the single qubit decoherence rate below a certain threshold, the theory of quantum error correction guarantees that you can scale-up a quantum computer.

-Hamilton: Just to finish, to go back to your point about scalability.
+Alex Hamilton (Pro Team): Just to finish, to go back to your point about scalability.
 Although silicon is one of the things I'm working in-I don't think it's the only one that's scaleable-superconductive technology is equally scaleable.
-It's very good-you can go out right now and buy RSFQ (Rapid Single Flux Quantum) electronics that's basically superconducting electronics that's been scaled-up and there's no reason that other systems can't be scaled-up.
-Ion traps can be put on-chip and so on.
+It's very good-you can go out right now and buy RSFQ < Rapid Single Flux Quantum> electronics that's basically a superconducting electronics that's been scaled-up and there's no reason that other systems can't be scaled-up.
+Ion traps can be put onchip and so on.
 So, there's no reason that semiconductors are the only ones that are scaleable.